-The Landscape South Australia Act 2019 (the Act) provides a range of options for calculating the water levy.
+The Act provides a range of options for calculating the water levy.
 For the River Murray Prescribed Watercourse, option 'g' (the share of the water that makes up the relevant water resource) will be applied by the landscape board as the basis for calculating the water levy.
 For all other prescribed water resources within the Murraylands and Riverland region, option 'b' (the quantity of water allocated) will be applied as the basis for calculating the water levy.
 Water levies are collected by Department for Environment and Water.